csf44033/csf44033/README.md

 # Coding as an Art
 I like art, don't make it.
 I have dreams of commissioning the vilest artists on the internet to make a game about M&M's but I'm just going to let the dream rest for maybe another twenty years.

+# Making Connections
+Friends/family are welcome but if you have thousands of followers, I can't let you follow me, because that is some bot activity.
+Tell me a coder that actually has friends?
+OK, so I try to keep a small group.
 <!--
 **csf44033/csf44033** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.